 In 1970, Thompson ran for sheriff of Pitkin County, Colorado on what he called the Freak Power ticket.
 Among his political tactics: shaving his head so that he could refer to his opponent as his “long-haired opponent,” promising to eat mescaline while on duty, and campaigning to rename Aspen “Fat City” to deter "greed heads, land-rapers, and other human jackals from capitalizing on the name 'Aspen.'"
 Unfortunately, he lost.

 In 1964, three years after Ernest Hemingway committed suicide at his cabin in Ketchum, Idaho, Thompson traveled to the late author’s home in order to write “What Lured Hemingway to Ketchum?”
 While there, according to his widow, Hunter “got caught up in the moment” and took “a big pair of elk horns over the front door.”
-Last year, more than a decade after Thompson’s death, Anita returned the antlers to the Hemingway family—which is something she and Hunter had always planned to do.
+In 2016, more than a decade after Thompson’s death, Anita returned the antlers to the Hemingway family—which is something she and Hunter had always planned to do.
 “They were warm and kind of tickled … they were so open and grateful, there was no weirdness,” Anita said.

 Earlier this month, musician John Oates—the latter half of Hall & Oates—shared a story about his ranch in Woody Creek, Colorado, just outside of Aspen, which is currently on the market for $6 million.
 In an interview with Colorado Public Radio, Oates recalled how when he first purchased the cabin, there was a red convertible parked inside.
 “I happened to ask the real estate agent who owned the convertible, and he said ‘your neighbor Hunter Thompson,’” Oates said.
 “Why is he keeping his car in a piece of property he doesn’t own?
 The real estate agent looked at me and said ‘It’s Woody Creek, you’ll figure this out.
 It’s a different kind of place.’”
 After sending several letters to his neighbor to retrieve his vehicle, Oates took matters into his own hands and deposited the car on Thompson’s lawn.
 Oates said that the two became friends, but never mentioned the incident.